 Many people probably think that marijuana is the least dangerous of all illicit drugs, and is therefore okay to use in the workplace.
 On the contrary, marijuana creates quite an impact in the workplace, especially on work performance.

-Accidents that cause injuries and deaths in the workplace have already happened because of marijuana at work, at great cost to employers.
-And if an employee involved in such incidents decides to sue the company for failing to provide a safe workplace, among other things, those costs are going to get higher because of legal fees and the like.
+Accidents that cause injuries and deaths in the workplace have already happened because of marijuana at work.
+This often comes at great cost to employers.
+Workers can also sue their company for failing to provide a safe workplace.
+Those costs are going to get higher because of legal fees and the like.